jefferyphein/sam-sync-test/README.md

 ### Some initial issues

-In an ideal world, this would *Just Work*, however, due to how `sam` works, without some extra modifications to the [makefile](hello_world/Makefile).
-If we simply just run `pip install`, what happens is that our cloned upstream repository is copied into a `/tmp` directory, then the edit symlink artifacts that gets placed in your `site-packages` directory will contain a path that looks like `/tmp/tmpxyz.../my-dependency/src`.
+In an ideal world, this would *Just Work*, however, due to how `sam` works, we need to make some extra modifications to the [makefile](hello_world/Makefile).
+If we simply just run `pip install`, what happens is that our cloned upstream repository is copied into a `/tmp` directory, then the editable symlink artifacts that gets placed in your `site-packages` directory will contain a path that looks like `/tmp/tmpxyz.../my-dependency/src`.
 This is a problem!

-To address this, as part of the build, we will mangle that path to point to the correct location within the container where the lambda will be run, `/var/task`.
-We do this by adding the following line to our makefile:
+To address this, we'll mangle the temporary path so that it points to the correct location *within the container* as an epilogue to the `pip install`.
+The lambda and all of its dependendies will be located within the `/var/task` inside of the container, and so we will start by modifying the appropriate symlinks as follows within our makefile:

     find $(ARTIFACTS_DIR) -type f -name '__editable__.*.pth' -exec sed -i 's|/tmp/tmp[^/]*/|/var/task/|g' {} \;

 This will edit each `__editable__.*.pth` file in-place, replacing the `/tmp/tmp.../` with `/var/task/`.
+These files are placed within our `site-packages` directory by `setuptools` as part of an editable installation.
+These files simply contain a directory where the code is located.
 This ensures that the editable path can be found within the container.

-This is not quite enough though, because we've now copied the upstream code we want to modify into the artifacts directory, and so we still would need to run `sam build` every time we modify the upstream dependency.
+This is not quite enough though, because we've now copied the upstream code we want to modify into the artifacts directory, and so we would still need to run `sam build` every time we modify the upstream dependency, which may be a complex and time-consuming process.

-To address this, we will additionally *delete* the copied upstream package directory within our artifacts directory and replace it with an identical symbolic link that points to the actual cloned directory within our lambda directory.
+To address this, we'll additionally *delete* the copied upstream package within our artifacts directory, then replace it with a symlink that points to the cloned repository within our lambda directory.
 This requires adding the following lines to your makefile:

     rm -rf $(ARTIFACTS_DIR)/<my-dependency-name>
     ln -s /path/to/lambda/directory/<my-dependency-name> $(ARTIFACTS_DIR)/<my-depenency-name>